 Similarly, Jonathan Smart of Barclays describes a remarkably similar process experienced at Barclays in his video called The PMO is Dead, Long Live the PMO.
 In addition to the things that Jez mentioned, Smart and co-presenter Morag McCall called out the impact of annual budget cycles that worsened the problem.

 The point that both Jez and Jonathan make is that no matter how fast the middle part (app dev) goes with agile methods, the real delay and waste is elsewhere.
-You can only optimize so much by focusing on the app development portion of the value stream.
+You can only optimize your so much by focusing on the app development portion of the value stream.
 Implementing Scrum in the middle of a waterfall process will only take you so far.
 Implementing Agile within one part of their value stream won’t make much impact on the overall delivery time.
 Or business agility for that matter.
 The promise of agile transformation fails to deliver.

 Understanding Your Value Stream